 Secretary of State

 Yes.
-The Department uses the name, date of birth and driver license or personal identification (PID) number to verify the purchaser(s) identity and eligibility for license plates.
+The Department uses the name, date of birth and driver's license or personal identification (PID) number to verify the purchaser(s) identity and eligibility for license plates.
 This applies to RD-108s and with private transactions conducted in branch offices.

 Michigan residents subject to registration denial cannot purchase, renew, or transfer a license plate, or obtain a registration for any motor vehicle they purchase, lease, or already own.
 This includes all motor vehicles they own, co-own, lease, or co-lease.
 Verifying your customer is eligible for registration prior to submitting your RD-108 at your branch office, via the Department's repeat offender website, may reduce the chance of a returned deal.